rladies/rladiesguide/content/organization/events/speakers/index.en.md

   - In chapter events, invite speakers of diverse race, language and geography (i.e., avoid a one year period with all white speakers at the chapter events).
   - For panel discussions of 3 or more panelists, invite speakers of diverse race, language and geography (i.e., avoid all white panels).
+We need to do for the minority groups inside our community the same that we request other communities and spaces do for women and gender minorities.
 ### How to find speakers?
 - You can use the [R-Ladies Directory](https://rladies.org/directory/) to identify potential speakers that are not: white, native anglophone, or from high income level countries.
 - You can reach out to other communities to request for speakers information (see lists below).